Azure-Samples/azure-samples-python-management/samples/loadtestservice/README.md

 To run the complete demo, execute `python example.py`

-To run each individual demo, point directly to the file.
-For example (i.e. not complete list):

-1. `python creating_load_test_resource.py`

 The sample files do not have dependency each other and each file represents an individual end-to-end scenario.
 Please look at the sample that contains the scenario you are interested in

 ## Resources